Korepi/korepi-docs/src/en/features/Player/remote-utility.md

 > Note: Katheryne, Wagner and Prince already included.
 ### Summon Monster:
 - Summons the selected monster with the selected parameters by ID.
+> Note: You can't kill them.
-> Note: You can find the monster IDs [here](https://github.com/jie65535/GrasscutterCommandGenerator/blob/main/Source/GrasscutterTools/Resources/en-us/Monsters.txt)
+> Note 2: You can find the monster IDs [here](https://github.com/jie65535/GrasscutterCommandGenerator/blob/main/Source/GrasscutterTools/Resources/en-us/Monsters.txt)
 ### Summon Item:
 - Summons the selected item by ID.
 > Note: Some items might not work.